candyyung/RSM_Assignment2_Team4/readme.md

 Detailed installation instructions can be found here: [tilburgsciencehub.com/tutorial](http://tilburgsciencehub.com/tutorial)

-The script has been run using Python 3.7 and R version 3.6.3

 ## How to get started
 The best way to get started is by following [the tutorial from our awesome lecturer](http://tilburgsciencehub.com/tutorial).